leonschoi/ClickCount.en/README.md

 # ClickCounter System

-ClickCounter System uses ESP32 units with connected button switch to gather button click information via Wi-Fi and publish reports.
+ClickCounter System uses ESP32 boards with connected button switch to gather button click information via Wi-Fi and publish reports.

 This manual follows the sequence of __Overview__ > __Windows Setup__ > __Software Installation__ > __Software User Guide__.
 Once the software is installed and functioning, User Guides will serve as a self-contained manual use the software.